things you didn't know about divorce

 All three found that, to varying degrees, people who smoke experience a much higher incidence of divorce.
 There’s not necessarily a direct causal link—researchers have also examined the connection between smoking and mental stability and as a compatibility factor in relationships—but there is a definite association.

-Many couples look at living together before marriage as a kind of practice run, a marital test drive if you will.
+Many couples view living together before marriage as a kind of practice run, a marital test drive, if you will.
 On paper, that sounds logical.
 You can see if you’re truly compatible before taking the next step.

 In practice, however, that’s not always the case.
 Recent data says otherwise.
 According to the numbers, couples who live together before marriage have a higher likelihood of divorce before their marriage hits the ten-year mark.

 These may sound like scary divorce facts, but as with most statistics, they’re best taken with a grain of salt.
 Checking one or more of these boxes doesn’t automatically doom your marriage to failure.
-Just because you have a long commute, doesn’t mean divorce lurks in your future.
-And plenty of smokers live happily married lives.
+Just because you have a long commute doesn’t mean divorce lurks in your future.
+And many smokers lead happy, married lives.